mjrio/mjr-frontend-graphql/README.md

     // open it
     > reveal-md slides.md --title GraphQL

-    // edit it
+You can edit the presentation in 'slides.md'

-    subl slides.md
+> Thats all :)

-# How to run the sample
+## Sample

 Prepare